eventflow/Documentation/Documentation/ReadStores.rst

       }
     }

-And then use a read model similar to this that represent each nickname.
+And then use a read model similar to this that represents each nickname.

 .. code-block:: c#